Yaya-Cout/Nwagyu/src/reference/tutorial/3-moving-the-snake.md

-If you look at this code, you may notice I've added an `error` function: the `direction` shouldn't be invalid, but in case it does, our code won't be intended for it so I prefer to handle this case.
+If you look at this code, you may notice I've added an `error` function: the `direction` shouldn't be invalid, but in case it does, our code won't be intended for it, so I prefer to handle this case.
 It can be helpful in case you get memory corruption too.

 Here's the code of my `error` function, which just displays a text on a red